poojapol01/Zig-Zag-Game/README.md

 ZigZag Game project is created using Unity Game Engine.
 The language used for the development of this project is “C#”.
 The project file contains Assets such as C# scripts, prefabs, sprite images, animation, and many more.
 ZigZag is a 3D arcade game specially for Windows.
 The gameplay Graphics is good enough and the controls are pretty simple for the users.

 ## About Gameplay
 Talking about the gameplay, the main objective of this game is to run the character through the path.
 This game is a clone version of original Zig Zag.
 The players have to follow the path by running without falling down.
 All the game controls are under a single "Space" Click.
 It is a 3D game with sharp twists and turns.
+Game Environment consist of Road and Crystals Points are created at the Runtime Play.
 Talking about the gaming environment, different sprite images and animations which we use provides an exact image of the cloudy background.
 In this 3D gaming application, Graphics Elements and Audio Fragments of works were used.

 ## How to play
 - To start the Game: Enter Button